 CAR.
 Renting a car through accommodation is a common thing in Seychelles.
 It costs 35€, $38 per day, insurance included.
 You get the car at your accommodation’s door, and you can leave it at the ferry terminal or the airport when you leave the island.
 Or you can rent one from the rental companies.
 It is up to you!

 Fuel: 18,6 SCR (€1.3, $1.4) for one-litre diesel.
 We spent 200SCR(€13.5, $14.5) on 10.8 litre diesel, for two days.

 Beaches in Praslin

 The most famous beach of Praslin, located on the northern tip of the island, is a must-see for everyone.
-It’s easy to reach by car, but if you come by bus, you’ll have to walk uphill and then downhill from the bus stop.
+It’s easy to reach by car, but you’ll have to walk uphill and then downhill from the bus stop if you come by bus.
 However, the walk is easy and manageable; wear a hat and long sleeves to protect yourself from the burning sun.
 Takamaka palms and coconut trees border Anse Lazio, and the water is crystal clear.
 It is an excellent place for snorkeling and swimming, but in december&january the waves are crashing the beach, so be careful when swimming.
 There are two restaurants at each beach end where you can enjoy a delicious lunch with ocean views.

 Tip: on the right-hand side, facing the ocean, there is a small enclosure with giant tortoises.
 Walk there and take some lovely pictures!